karmicdude/neovim/README.md

 - [nvim-autopairs] - A super powerful autopair plugin for Neovim
 - [stay-in-place.nvim] - Neovim plugin that prevent cursor from moving (shift and filter actions)
 - [scrollEOF.nvim] - Scroll past the end of file just like scrolloff option
+- [comment.nvim] - Smart and powerful comment plugin for Neovim

 ## Colorscheme